BSHA3/bsha3/README.md

 Testing
 -------

+> The following text is directly from Bitcoin Core.

 Testing and code review is the bottleneck for development; we get more pull requests than we can review and test on short notice.
 Please be patient and help out by testing